The Association shall be called the “School Executive Officers’ Association Incorporated”.

 9.4 The accounts of the Association shall, at the end of each financial year, be submitted for audit to an Auditor appointed by the Executive Committee.
 The Auditor shall be a duly qualified chartered accountant who is not a member of the Association.

-10 SUBSCRIPTION AND LEVIES
+10. SUBSCRIPTIONS AND LEVIES

 10.1.
 The subscription of members shall be determined annually by the Annual General Meeting for the financial year that follows.